-The dental association reports that the number of active dentists is decreasing.
+The Swedish Dental Association reports that the number of active dentists is decreasing.
 The number of dentists in active practice per 100 000 inhabitants has decreased with 8% between 1995 and 2010.
 Retirement is increasing due to the dispersion of age.
 In the mid-1990s the Government reduced undergraduate numbers by 40%.
-The number of students admitted to the dental schools has increased during the last years, from 247 in 2006 to 339 in 2012.
+The number of students admitted to the dental schools increased from 247 in 2006 to 339 in 2012.